buildvoc/File-Naming-Tool/README.md

 ***Goals***

-1. tool kit for built environment to name files
+1. use a controlled vocabulary for terms utilising semantic web technologies Resource Description Framework (RDF) and Simple Knowledge Organization System (SKOS)
-2. use a controlled vocabulary for terms using a semantic web vocabulary
+2.file naming convention tool kit for built environment to name files to comply with ISO-19650
-3. prepare files for the common data environment (CDE)
+3. prepare files names for the common data environment (CDE)